jtourkis/MBTA-Ridership-Model/README.md

   <h3 align="center">MBTA Ridership Model</h3>

   <p align="center">
-    The goal of this repository is to create a mechanistic model of the distribution of MBTA bus pickups using various probabiliyu distributions and choose the best.
+    The goal of this repository is to create a mechanistic model of MBTA bus pickups using various probability distributions and choose the best.
     <br />
     <a href="https://github.com/jtourkis/MBTA-Ridership-Model"><strong>Explore the docs »</strong></a>
     <br />